BarbaraPFloresRios/IDS702_ModelingAndRepresentationOfData/20231019_LogisticRegression/README.md

 ### Bárbara Flores

-The objective of this project is to generate a linear
+The objective of this project is to generate a Logistic Regression Model